SharpLink Gaming stock rallies 7% after $30M Ethereum buy

 Investment Scams and Wallet Attacks Dominate Losses

-The persistence of these attack methods underscores the need for continuous education and vigilance among all crypto participants.
+The persistence of these attack methods suggests that there must be continuous education and vigilance among all crypto participants.

 The Path Forward for Crypto Security in a High-Risk Era